Is there still discrimination linked to rules?

 On the same subject: Being a woman in Afghanistan under the Taliban.

-For many years, human rights organizations have been trying to alert people to the need to take the subject of periods and discrimination seriously and provide solutions, by publishing reports.
-For example, in 2017, Human Rights Watch and WASH United published a guide for groups specializing in women's and girls' rights, with the aim of helping these groups address issues of menstrual hygiene at a human rights level.
+For many years, human rights organizations have been trying to alert people to the need to take the subject of rules and discrimination seriously and provide solutions, by publishing reports.
+For example, in 2017, Human Rights Watch and WASH United published a guide for groups specializing in women's and girls' rights, with the aim of helping these groups address menstrual hygiene issues at a human rights level.

-UNFPA (United Nations Population Fund) distributes sanitary protection products to women living in humanitarian crisis areas.
+The United Nations Population Fund (UNFPA) distributes sanitary pads to women living in areas of humanitarian crisis.

-On a more local scale, many human rights and feminist associations (such as periods Élémentaires in France, for example) are calling for menstrual sanitary protection to be free, or at least not taxed.
+On a more local scale, many human rights and feminist associations (such as Règles Élémentaires in France, for example) are calling for menstrual sanitary protection to be free, or at least not taxed.

-periods is a totally natural phenomenon, and should never be a source of discrimination.
-Fortunately, more and more voices sare speaking out against such discrimination, but there is still a long way to go before all discrimination linked to periods disappears.
+Menstruation is a totally natural phenomenon, which should never be a source of discrimination.
+Fortunately, more and more voices are being raised to denounce such discrimination, but there is still a long way to go before all discrimination linked to menstruation disappears.

 Elia is committed to making sanitary protection accessible to all women.
 That's why we donate 10% of the profits from our menstrual panties to associations fighting menstrual insecurity.